How to Say Hello in Tagalog: Mastering the Basics

 - Example: “Kamusta po kayo?” (kah-moo-stah poh kah-yoh) – How are you? – polite

-- Opo is used to say “yes” respectfully.
+- Opo is used to say “yes” in a respectful manner.

 - Example: “Opo, maganda ang araw ko.”